By Kahini Iyer Oct. 17, 2018

-In addition to the lawsuit, Akbar seemed to have used his time in Nigeria to come up with a ludicrous conspiracy theory – that the allegations against him, a junior minister, have only surfaced in the run-up to the 2019 election – as if to take credit for the entire #MeToo movement.
-His condemnation is as casual as his sexism.
-He has dismissed the testimonies of reputed women – FORCE Magazine editor Ghazala Wahab, Times Group editor Meenal Baghel, film critic Suparna Sharma, and Hyderabad Times editor Christina Francis – as malicious innuendo, fabrication, lies with no legs.
+In addition to the lawsuit, Akbar came up with a ludicrous conspiracy theory – that the allegations against him, a junior minister, have only surfaced in the run-up to the 2019 election – as if to take credit for the entire #MeToo movement.
+His condemnation was as casual as his sexism.
+He dismissed the testimonies of reputed women – FORCE Magazine editor Ghazala Wahab, Times Group editor Meenal Baghel, film critic Suparna Sharma, and Hyderabad Times editor Christina Francis – as malicious innuendo, fabrication, lies with no legs.

 But the truth is, Akbar’s reputation cannot stand on its own against the combined reputations of these women.
 And therein lies an instructive lesson for every man out there.
 Akbar could dare to be defiant because like hundreds of men in this country, he probably believes that the reputation of scores of successful women cannot match up to that of a single powerful man.
 Sorry, Mr Akbar, but the world changed when you weren’t looking.

 His intimidation has not deterred the survivors of his abuse.
-Yesterday, journalist Tushita Patel accused Akbar – the 16th woman to do so – of “grabbing her and kissing her hard”, after which four more came out in solidarity today.
+When journalist Tushita Patel accused Akbar – the 16th woman to do so – of “grabbing her and kissing her hard”, four more came out in solidarity right after.
 Perhaps Akbar’s resignation was intended to stem the #MeToo tide that threatens to take down other powerful men in its wake.
 At any rate, it seems unlikely that Akbar, with his consistent refusal to take responsibility and his counter lawsuit, came to the decision on his own.

 Akbar could dare to be defiant because like hundreds of men in this country, he probably believes that the reputation of scores of successful women cannot match up to that of a single powerful man.